elixir-europe/infectious-diseases-toolkit/quality-control/socioeconomic-data.md

   * {% tool "scikit-learn" %} - Cross-validation (python)

 ### Data cleaning
-Data cleaning procedures are essential for ensuring the accuracy and reliability of socio-economic data.
+Data cleaning procedures are essential for ensuring the accuracy and reliability of socioeconomic data.
 This involves identifying and rectifying errors, inconsistencies, and outliers that may arise during data collection or entry.
-Cleaning procedures may include deduplication to remove redundant entries, standardization of formats to ensure uniformity, and imputation techniques to address missing values.
+Cleaning procedures may include de-duplication to remove redundant entries, standardisation of formats to ensure uniformity, and imputation techniques to address missing values.
 Existing software can be used for data cleaning, such as python libraries (e.g., {% tool "pandas" %} or {% tool "dedupe" %}).

 ### Interoperability